sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/populate-metrics-influxdb.md

 Created
 {{< /code >}}

-Run `sensuctl asset list --format yaml` to confirm that the asset is ready to use.
+Run `sensuctl asset list --format yaml` to confirm that the dynamic runtime asset is ready to use.

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Create the handler

-Now that you have registered the asset, you'll use sensuctl to create a handler called `influx-db` that pipes event data to InfluxDB with the `sensu-influxdb-handler` asset.
+Now that you have registered the dynamic runtime asset, you'll use sensuctl to create a handler called `influx-db` that pipes event data to InfluxDB with the `sensu-influxdb-handler` dynamic runtime asset.
 Edit the command below to include your database name, address, username, and password.
 For more information about the Sensu InfluxDB handler, see [the asset page in Bonsai][13].